 In the day and age when fitness and health are considered top priorities, it is not surprising that more and more Americans are considering a bicycle commute to and from work.
 It is a wonderful way to be productive while fitting in the necessary workout.
 However, it is intimidating to consider when thinking about the numerous headlines involving bicycle-car crashes.
 The cyclist rarely comes out ahead in that instance.
 For that reason, while it is a great idea to bicycle commute to your St. Petersburg office, you must prepare wisely.

 Safety is a primary concern, but you are going to be a lot less stressed and a lot safer as a rider if you aren’t worried about forgetting something.
 Ensure that your office is well-stocked before you start commuting via bike.
 While a side saddle is a wise investment and can carry a fair amount of your stuff, there are certain things that you are going to have to store beside your desk.
 This list should include hygiene needs, such as a towel, deodorant, washcloth, cosmetics, and other such things needed for “cleaning up” upon arrival.
 In addition to that, it is wise to leave a pair of shoes and an extra outfit (including a belt, socks, underwear, and other such accessories) at work.
 That way, if something doesn’t fit in your bike sack, or you forget something, you don’t have to go without.

 In addition to ensuring your own comfort for the day, it is wise to plan ahead for potential trouble on the road.
 Consider these helpful hints:

-- Know the Important Numbers.
 First and foremost, 9-1-1 is an important phone number, but also know if your insurance company covers you in the event of a bicycle accident and know how to reach them if something like that should occur.
-You should also write down your personal injury attorney’s phone number and have that on hand, in case a driver’s negligence leads you to be injured during your commute.
+You should also consider contacting a good personal injury lawyer in Florida, in case a driver’s negligence leads you to be injured during your commute.